gustycooper/charm/README.md

-# charm
+# Charm
-ISA and tools for learning assembly programming and OS concepts.
+Charm defines an Instruction Set Architecture (ISA) and tools for learning assembly programming and operating system concepts.
+Charm has a collection of C code that implement a toolchain for programming and running Charm programs.
+The Charm toolchain can be built and run on Linux or MacOS.
+If you are a Windows computer user, you can install Windows Subystem for Linux and run the Charm toolchain.
+The [Charm Wiki](https://github.com/gustycooper/charm/wiki) contains documentation describing Charm.
+If you prefer to read a contiguous document, you can at [Charm Guide](https://gusty.bike/charm.html).